top of page

 We do not aim to replace the medical model, but to complement it, realising that while many are dragged out of their eating disorder quickly because of immediate health concerns the real underlying issues have not been addressed.
 We recommend early intervention if possible, and a team treatment plan can be key in keeping people out of intensive in-patient treatment facilities.

 Elise has recommendations for dieticians, GPs and other specialist eating disorder health professionals, and can work as part of an integrated treatment team to help you or your loved one on their journey to recovery.
+If a client is not medically stable they cannot engage in our services and will need to have a EDP plan and be regularly seeing their GP, Dietician and Psychologist to be able to engage in art therapy.

 Q: Do I need a therapist who is Eating Disorder trained?